 All visitors to Bhutan require a passport valid for at least 6 months longer than their journey, and an entry visa for Bhutan which must be pre-approved prior to your arrival.
 Your Bhutan visa will be arranged by Bhutan & Beyond and all we need is a quality scanned copy of your passport photo page.

-Bhutan visa costs are built in to your travel package.
+Bhutan visa costs are included in your travel package.
 A visa authority letter is issued after prepayment for your travel arrangements and the actual visa is entered into your passport on arrival at Paro Airport or at one of the land border crossings.
-When entering Bhutan through a land border crossing two passport sized photos are required.
+When entering Bhutan through a land border crossing two passport sized photos are also required.

 UPDATE ON NEPAL & INDIA VISA APPLICATIONS: